What part of grip mounting is most important?

 Do I need to use O-rings with Hex Drive Bushings?
 No. Without O-rings they will perform the same as standard 1911 grip bushings.
 However, there are several benefits to using both O-rings.
 (1) They prevent abrasive grips from scuffing the frame by shifting during discharge.
 (2) They prevent grip screws from loosening.
 (3) They provide an overall tighter grip mounting for optimal performance.
 (4) The Hex Drive feature is helpful when installing and removing the bushings…the O-rings are helpful every time you fire your gun.

 Will the Challis O-rings work with standard 1911 grip bushings?
 The grip screw O-rings will work with any 1911 grip screw.
-Challis bushing O-rings are for use only with Challis Hex Drive Bushings.
-They are not compatible with standard 1911 grip bushings.
+Challis bushing O-rings are for use only with Challis Hex Drive Bushings; they are not compatible with standard 1911 grip bushings.
+If you don't have our bushings, use of grip screw O-rings will help keep your screws tight and will also contribute to keeping the bushings tight.

 How are the Challis Grip Screw O-rings different than the #60 O-rings that have long been used to prevent loose screws?
-They perform the same, but are much smaller and will not cause the grip screws to stand proud of the grip like #60 O-rings do.
+They both prevent grip screws from loosening, but our O-rings are much smaller and will not cause the grip screws to stand proud of the grip like #60 O-rings do.

 Are special tools required to install or remove Hex Drive Bushings?
 No. they can be driven by a standard 7/32” nut driver.
-They can be also be driven with a socket wrench, but great care should be used to avoid excessive torque, which can strip the threads in the frame.
-We sell two tools for use with our bushings: One is a simple nut driver.
-The other is a torque limiting nut driver that will install the bushings in a steel or aluminum frame with the proper amount of torque.
+They can also be driven with a socket wrench, but great care should be used to avoid excessive torque, which can strip the bushing and possibly the threads in the frame.
+We sell a high quality nut driver that is well suited to the task.
+It can be found in the tools section of the parts store.

 How much torque should be used to install Hex Drive Bushings?
 We recommend 18 in-lbs torque when installing our bushings in a steel and aluminum frames.